haskellari/these/README.md

-These -- an either-or-both data type
+These &mdash; an either-or-both data type
 ====================================

 [![Build Status](https://secure.travis-ci.org/isomorphism/these.svg)](http://travis-ci.org/isomorphism/these)